How to Add Any Ring Device to Apple HomeKit

 As of now, Ring does not natively support Apple HomeKit.
 This means you cannot directly connect your Ring doorbell or Ring camera to the Apple Home App.
 However, there are third-party solutions such as AddtoHomeKit that can help integrate Ring with HomeKit.

 Ring works with Amazon Alexa and Google Homes even Apple Home App if you integrate Ring devices to HomeKit.
-These platforms offer a seamless integration with RIng cameras and Ring Doorbells.
+These platforms offer a seamless integration with Ring cameras and Ring Doorbells.
 If you are looking to use Apple Hime hubs, you can use Apple HomePod or Apple TV to control Ring devices if you integrate them with HomeKit.

 Currently they do not.
 Ring does not have any officially approved Matter-compatible devices.